-- Parents are to follow the Fair Play policy that is posted in all gyms.
-Any parent that does not obey these rules will be asked to leave. - Parents of athletes are asked to support their child while they are participating. - Parents should let the coaches coach their children; leave the coaching duties up to the teacher/coach/moderator.
+- Parents are to follow the Fair Play policy.
+Any parent that does not obey these rules will be asked to leave. - Parents of athletes are asked to support their child while they are participating.

-- Parents should not encourage inappropriate behaviour or exclusion towards others who do not receive as much playing time. - Parents are asked to take the 24 hour cooling off period before approaching a coach/moderator regarding any issue.
+- Parents should let the coaches coach their children; leave the coaching duties up to the teacher/coach/moderator. - Parents should not encourage inappropriate behaviour or exclusion towards others who do not receive as much playing time. - Parents are asked to take the 24 hour cooling off period before approaching a coach/moderator regarding any issue.